sam-astro/Astro8-Computer/README.md

-CIN <addr>  00011   : load data from <addr> to reg C LDIA <val>  00100   : immediately load <val> into reg A LDIB <val>  00101   : immediately load <val> into reg B LDEXP       00110   : load value stored on the expansion port into reg B STEXP       00111   : copy reg A into the expansion port STA <addr>  01000   : store value of A into <addr> of memory STC <addr>  01001   : store value of C into <addr> of memory ADD         01010   : add reg B to reg A, and set reg A = to sum
+CIN <addr>  00011   : load data from <addr> to reg C LDIA <val>  00100   : immediately load <val> into reg A LDIB <val>  00101   : immediately load <val> into reg B RDEXP       00110   : load value stored on the expansion port into reg B WREXP       00111   : copy reg A into the expansion port STA <addr>  01000   : store value of A into <addr> of memory STC <addr>  01001   : store value of C into <addr> of memory ADD         01010   : add reg B to reg A, and set reg A = to sum